 I want to make it clear that the rice in the images is not Paleo.
-However, if you are on the Paleo diet, this jerk chicken recipe would taste great with cauliflower rice, mashed cauliflower, mashed butternut squash or roasted butternut squash.
+However, if you are on the Paleo diet, this Paleo Jerk Chicken recipe would taste great with cauliflower rice, mashed cauliflower, mashed butternut squash or roasted butternut squash.
 For the Clean Eating diet, use white rice or quinoa.
 This would be really pretty with “rainbow quinoa,” which is white and red quinoa mixed together.

 This easy roasted vegetables recipe is my #1 way to cook vegetables.
 I’m obsessed and you will be too.
 Try it with any recipe.